YES YOU CAN

 In the Doctor of Creative Art (DCA) your written research is guided through cumulative stages in which an exegesis—approximately 15,000-30,000 words of critical reflection and/or interpretive analysis of your own practice—will emerge.

 The Doctor of Philosophy (PhD) is for artists with a specific research project or question/s they want to examine in order to develop their work.
 Led by your research question/s it is a combination of your praxis and thinking, where your writing—a thesis of approximately 40,000 words—actively contributes to the creative work itself, functioning as an integral part of the overall research.

-Both culminate in the submission and evaluation of your creative research as a public exhibition/dissemination of new work + thesis/exegesis in a form/format that best articulates and reflects your work and ideas.
+Both the DCA and PhD culminate in the submission and evaluation of your creative research as a public dissemination of new work + thesis/exegesis in a form/format that best articulates and reflects your work and ideas.
 With both these creative research doctoral programmes your creative work is the research itself together with a written component informing your research.